Friday, August 31, 2007

 “You’re not a virgin, are you?”

-Well, one night in late May of ’45 I got drunk with a couple of the guys in my unit and we went to a whorehouse In Frankfurt, so, technically:
+Well, there was that one night in late May of ’45 I got drunk with a couple of the guys in my outfit and we went to a whorehouse In Frankfurt, so, technically:

 “No,” I said.

-I hadn’t really wanted to go, but my buddies talked me into it.
-Despite my inebriated state I somehow managed to reach climax, albeit into a rubber.
+I hadn’t wanted to go, but my buddies talked me into it.
+Despite my inebriated state I huffed and puffed and managed to reach climax, albeit into a rubber.
 I felt guilty, and sorry for the German girl.
-It was not an experience I have ever looked back fondly on, but at least (at the age of twenty-four) it had taken care of the virginity business, so:
+It was not an experience I have ever looked back fondly on, but at least (at the age of twenty-three) it had taken care of the virginity business, so:

 “No,” I said, again, hoping she wouldn’t ask for details.